Adaptive quantile estimation in deconvolution with unknown error distribution: Proofs

 Using $b_1=\min\mathcal B$, the first probability can be bounded by

-since for all $b$ the probability in the last line converges faster to zero than $1/\log n$ owing to the concentration inequalities~\rf{ConcentrationDensity} and \rf{concBoundEps} and the conditions on $b$.
-To estimate the second term in \rf{decomp1}, we apply Lemma~\ref{lem:Consitency}.
+since for all $b$ the probability in the last line converges faster to zero than $1/\log n$ owing to the concentration inequalities~(\ref {eqConcentrationDensity}) and (\ref{eqconcBoundEps}) and the conditions on $b$.
+To estimate the second term in~(\ref{eqdecomp1}), we apply Lemma~\ref {lemConsitency}.
 Therefore, the conditions $b\log(n)\to0$ and $(\log n)^2/(nb^{2\beta+1})\to0$ yield the first assertion.